Arn921/Arn921/README.md

 - 👋 Hi, I’m Arnold Henry.
-- 👀 I’m interested in python and data engineering.
+- 👀 I’m interested in python and data engeeniering
 - 🌱 I’m currently learning python and javascript.
-- 💞️ I’m looking to collaborate on data projects.
 ###- 📫 How to reach me ...

 <!---